Daugavpils

-Daugavpils, then Dyneburg, was the capital of Polish Livonia while in Polish–Lithuanian Commonwealth.
+Daugavpils, then called Dyneburg, was the capital of Polish Livonia while in Polish–Lithuanian Commonwealth.
 Following the first partition of Poland in 1772, the city became part of the Russian Empire.
 Since the Second World War, it has maintained an overwhelmingly Russian-speaking population, with Latvians and Poles being significant minorities.
 Historically, German and Yiddish were additional prominent native languages.